Sketchcode34/Learning-Github-122/README.md

 _Licensing for Python Code_

- All of the Python code in this repository is licensed under the Python Software Foundation License 2.0.
-This license is a free software license that allows you to modify and distribute the code as you wish.
-You can find the full text of the license at [link to license text].
-By using this code, you agree to the terms of the license.
-Please be sure to read the license carefully before using the code.
+This project is licensed under the Apache 2.0 license.
+You can find the full text of the license at [link to license].
+By using this project, you agree to the terms of the license.
+Thanks for respecting the license and using this project responsibly!
+If you have any questions about the license, feel free to contact us at [contact info].
-We hope you enjoy using our code and find it useful.
-And we appreciate your understanding and respect for our licensing terms.

 _Education_